yuanluya/ITAL/README.md

 ```bash
 python3 main_multi.py detailed_setting_name random_seed
 ```
-where _detailed_setting_name_ is specified by ${experiment}\_${type of teacher}\_${mode of teacher} followed by '_' and the imitate teacher's data dimension(MNIST, Equation) or data type(CIFAR). <br /> An example command to collect data and plots for Linear Classifiers on MNIST Dataset with a cooperative omniscient teacher with data dimension 20 and random seed 0 is
+where _detailed_setting_name_ is specified by ${experiment}\_${type of teacher}\_${mode of teacher} followed by '_' and the imitate teacher's data dimension(MNIST, Equation) or data type(CIFAR). <br /> An example command to collect data for Linear Classifiers on MNIST Dataset with a cooperative omniscient teacher with data dimension 20 and random seed 0 is
 ```bash
 python3 plot_band.py -s mnist_coop_omni 0
 ```
-<br /> And an example command to collect data and plots for Linear Classifiers on MNIST Dataset with a cooperative imitate teacher with data dimension 20 and random seed 0 is
+<br /> And an example command to collect data for Linear Classifiers on MNIST Dataset with a cooperative imitate teacher with data dimension 20 and random seed 0 is
 ```bash
 python3 plot_band.py -s mnist_coop_imit_20 0
 ```